(Update from Raelyn: I’ve updated this article to include my current bounce rate, which has increased since I first

 This reminds me of an analogy.
 Humans are like sheep; they love to follow other sheep 😀 Your browsers are naturally attracted to what other readers love.
 So popular posts work.

 Just starting out as a new entrepreneur and want to start your blog right?
-In my Free Step-By-Step Blog Starter Workshop, you’ll learn how to launch a website (tech worries begone!), get your website visitor-ready, install a theme, discover the 6 proven ways to make money blogging, and more.
-Sign up here:
+In my Free Step-By-Step Blog Starter Article Series, you’ll learn how to launch a website (tech worries begone!), get your website visitor-ready, install a theme, how to make money blogging, and more.
+Read here:

 4. Related Posts